KEY TAKEAWAYS

 For example, if your employment contract required that you receive a lump sum payment upon termination and your employer refused to pay this sum, you should be able to void the non-compete clause.

-Breaking Non-Compete Agreements will give your employer cause to fire you.
-If you signed a Non-Compete, it included clauses related to working for another company.
+Breaking a non-compete agreement will most certainly not land you in jail; however it could get you fired.
+If you signed a non-compete, it included clauses related to working for another company.
 Once you leave your current employer, the Non-Compete contract is still valid.

-If you are trying to find loopholes in your Non-Compete Agreement, an UpCounsel employment attorney may be able to help you out.
+If you are trying to find loopholes in your con-compete agreement, an UpCounsel employment attorney may be able to help you out

 Injunctive Relief